buildbot/buildbot/master/docs/developer/stats-service.rst

 ==================

 The statistic service (or stats service) is implemented in :mod:`buildbot.statistics.stats_service`.
-Please see :bb:cfg:`stats-service` for more.
+Please see :bb:cfg:`stats-service` for more information.

 Here is a diagram demonstrating the working of the stats service: